adamhope/sms-voting-game/README.md

 - You can't vote for yourself
 - You can't vote for anyone more than once

+# Decisions

+## Voting and registering

+- If you text anything that contains only numbers we consider you to be voting for a pin number
+- Players should have a username so that we can display something on screen which is not their phone number or pin number
+    - phone numbers = privacy issues
+    - pin numbers removes the need to talk to other players

+## Winning
+- Rules for winning have not been determined
+    - however the winners will not be the top 1-3 players who have voted for the most people as we want to encourage recipricale voting

 ## Ideas
 - Exponential point scoring
 - Display amount to be donated to charity on the scoreboard